hanseljulio/PairProgramming4/README.md

 # Polymorphism Exercise 4

-Pair Programming - Polymorphism exercise (4th exercise) Created April 18th, 2019
+* Pair Programming - Polymorphism exercise (4th exercise)
+* Created April 18th, 2019

 -------------------------------------------------------------------------------

 ## Overview
-This is an exercise for Polymorphism.
+* This is an exercise for Polymorphism.
-Used a variety of materials (glass, plywood) and items (chair, table)
+* Used a variety of materials (glass, plywood) and items (chair, table) as examples.
+* Items are made of materials, and can be either hit or burnt, depending on the material.

 -------------------------------------------------------------------------------